meganenglert/CISC275/index.md

 - How to use forms to get input from the user!
 This one is especially helpful for the website I'd like to make (see next portfolio item).

 Overall, I really enjoyed this tutorial because it taught conventions and style in addition to what will make the code compile.
 Coding with good organization in HTML not only helps your collaborators working on the backend, but, as this tutorial taught, it also adds to the accessbility of the final product.
 It's really interesting how there are some tags that aren't really visible on the resulting page but have such a big effect on those who need screenreaders.

+## Codecademy CSS Tutorial

+I'm currently about a third of the way through this tutorial.
+HTML took a bit longer than expected but was really helpful, and so far, CSS is really great too!

 ## WhatNow - the meat of this portfolio (hopefully)

 This week, I was aggressively scouring the internet to find task management/organization software with all of the functionalities I wanted, when I realized I could probably make it myself.